BoCao2019/Nick-seq/README.md

 ## Step 1:
 From raw .fq.gz data to .tabular data containing read coverage information on each position (on Galaxy website) Sequencing results were processed on the Galaxy web platform (https://usegalaxy.org/).
 Initially, the paired-end reads were pre-processed by Trim Galore! to remove adapters, as well as trimming the first 3 bp on the 5’ end of read 1.
-All the reads were aligned to the corresponding genome using Bowtie 2.
+All the reads were aligned to the corresponding genome using tie 2.
 A custom method for peak calling of sequencing data was developed with BamTools, BEDTools and Rstudio.
 Briefly, the BamTools results were filtered based on R1 (selected for NT data) or R2 (selected for TdT data).
 The 5’ coverage (experiment sample and controls) or full coverage (controls) on each position were calculated based on the filtered BamTools results by BEDTools (positive and negative strand separately).

 **Tools used:**